Avellanas, Costa Rica

 A few steps north of Lola's is El Parqueo, a beach break with long, smooth waves which make them suitable for less experienced surfers.
 Dry season months and mid-tide is the best time to surf this spot.

-El Palo means "dead tree" referring to the giant dead mangrove tree that stands here the sand.
+El Palo means “dead tree” referring to a dead mangrove tree that sticks out of the sand.
 The beach breaks are both lefts and rights, forming little barrels.

 How to get to Avellanas: